MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.

-When this setting is configured and published for clients, it doesn't hide the **Set custom permissions** options in Office applications and from File Explorer, but these options are unavailable for users to select.
+When you configure this setting and publish the policy for users, it doesn't hide the **Set custom permissions** options in Office applications and from File Explorer, but these options are unavailable for users to select.

-To configure this advanced setting:
+To configure this advanced setting, enter the following strings:

 - Key: **EnableCustomPermissions**